 - Tom SegevIsraeli historian and a columnist for the Israeli newspaper Ha’aretz.
 He is author of the new book 1967: Israel, The War, and the Year That Transformed the Middle East.

-- Mona El-Farra.
-She is the director of Gaza Projects for the Middle East Children’s Alliance and writes the blog “From Gaza, with Love".
-She has just began her first U.S. speaking tour, details here.
+- Dr. Mona El-Farradirector of Gaza Projects for the Middle East Children’s Alliance and writes the blog “From Gaza, with Love.”
+She has just begun her first U.S. speaking tour.

-PRESIDENT MAHMOUD ABBAS: In June, the six-day war went down in history of marking the defeat of the Arabs by Israel.
+PRESIDENT MAHMOUD ABBAS: [translated] Even in June, the Six-Day War went down in history as marking the defeat of the Arabs by Israel.
 Our standing up to this defeat, in spite of the hardships, could make up for what we have lost in war.
-Perhaps we can even erase it from memory with a great achievement, putting and end to the occupation of Palestinian and Arab lands, creating our independent state, recovering Jerusalem, solving the refugee problem in a just and acceptable manner based on legitimate international resolutions.
+Perhaps we can even erase it from memory with a great achievement, putting an end to the occupation of Palestinian and Arab lands, creating our independent state, recovering our Jerusalem, solving the refugee problem in a just and acceptable manner based on legitimate international resolutions.

-DEPUTY PREMIER SHIMON PERES: It is a not a war we are seeking, we are forced into it.
+SHIMON PERES: The Six Day War wasn’t a war that we were seeking.
+We were forced into it.
 We didn’t intend to conquer any territories.
-This was a result of a false war upon us.
-On many occasions we tried to negotiate and settle the [inaudible] issues.
+This was a result of a forced war upon us.
+On many occasions we tried to negotiate and settle the burning issues.
 And I didn’t lose my hope.
-We wouldn’t like to see the Palestinian suffering.
+We wouldn’t like to see the Palestinians suffering.
 We wouldn’t like seeing the Palestinians occupied.
 We wouldn’t like the Palestinians missing a chance of a flourishing and democratic economy.
-We are ready to negotiate, straight away, fully, sincerely and responsibly.
+We are ready to negotiate, straightaway, fully, sincerely and responsibly.

 AMY GOODMAN: The role of the United States and Britain at the time?